Debiasing Machine Learning Predictions for Causal Inference Without Additional Ground Truth Data: "One Map, Many Trials" in Satellite-Driven Poverty Analysis: Debiasing Methods

 In this section, we present a suite of methods designed to debias treatment effect estimates that rely on ML-predicted outcomes.
 Our overarching goal is to mitigate regression-to-the-mean dynamics in the downstream analysis, improving estimates of causal effects or population-level statistics.
-We first more formally describe two existing solutions, \textit{PPI} and the method of \citet{ratledge_using_2022}, before introducing two no-new-data debiasing approaches---Linear Calibration Correction (LCC) and Tweedie’s Correction—that use held-out data (without requiring fresh labels in the causal step) to correct shrinkage bias.
+We first more formally describe two existing solutions, \textit{PPI} and the method of \citet{ratledge_using_2022}, before introducing two no-new-data debiasing approaches---(1) Linear Calibration Correction (LCC) and (2) Tweedie’s Corrections---that aim to correct shrinkage bias without requiring fresh labels in the causal step.